UCL/MPHY0026/doc/summerschool/registration_demo.rst

     actual TRE, actual FRE, expected TRE, expected FRE, expected FLE, number of fiducial markers

-You should be able to parse this data into the data analyse software of your choice and investigate what if any correlations exist between the different data.
+You should be able to parse this data into the data analysis software of your choice and investigate what if any correlations exist between the different data.
 For convenience SciKit-SurgeryFRED comes with a basic plotting tool, which you can try as a start.

 ::